-- One episode revolves around Chowder mistaking a character that Gazpacho is playing in a play to be a real person.
+- "Dinner Theatre" revolves around Chowder mistaking a character that Gazpacho is playing in a play to be a real person.
 The character is a killer- and mention is made the entire episode about murder, death, killing, dying.
 Gazpacho cuts a tomato with a knife and leaves it on screen for a second so viewers can see the red dripping from it- but then Chowder bluntly asks if it's blood, anyway.

 - Schnitzel is a rock monster who only speaks by saying "Radda", usually with the proper amount of syllables for whatever he is saying.
 Other characters understand him, but the viewer can't — sometimes what he says is rather obvious, and sometimes it's completely inappropriate.

 - In "The Birthday Suits", Panini's reaction to seeing Chowder in his underwear.

 Endive: Guess you won't be making it to the party!
 Hahaha—close your mouth, Panini.

 - In the episode The Flying Flinger Lingons when Chowder runs off to join the Lingons, Mung shouts at him "You don't have the ballsuit!" while dragging him out.